Skip to content

 datasight distribution

-Profile value distributions - percentiles, outliers, and energy flags.
+Profile value distributions - percentiles, outliers, and measure flags.

-Use this to inspect numeric ranges, skew, zero/negative rates, outliers, and energy-domain flags before building charts or validation rules.
+Use this to inspect numeric ranges, skew, zero/negative rates, outliers, and measure-semantic flags before building charts or validation rules.

 Examples: